ViweJax/Digital-Portfolio-AviweJaxa/README.md

 ### BUSINESS COMMUNICATION
 ___
 ##### What were the challenges?
+These covered key areas such as recognizing non-verbal communication, understanding when to use formal language, maintaining an appropriate tone in business emails, observing proper etiquette during virtual meetings, and identifying the overall purpose of effective workplace communication.
+These exercises helped me apply communication theory to real professional contexts and reflect on how communication influences workplace relationships and productivity.
 ##### What Goal were you working toward?
+My goal was to demonstrate an understanding of professional communication standards and apply them appropriately in workplace scenarios, this required me to identify examples of verbal and non-verbal communication, use suitable tone and language for business messages, and understand how communication supports organizational goals.
+Additionally, I needed to reflect on how technology, such as video conferencing, affects communication etiquette and professionalism.
 ##### What did you do to address the situation?
+I learned to use formal language in situations that involve external clients, senior staff, or written business documents to ensure clarity and respect.
+I identified that the tone of a business email should always be polite, clear, and professional, avoiding slang, emotive language, or informality.
+In virtual meetings, I practiced maintaining a tidy and neutral virtual background, dressing appropriately, and keeping my camera on to show engagement.
 ##### What did you learn?
+I gained a deeper understanding of how professionalism in communication supports success in the workplace.
+I improved my ability to adapt language and tone to different audiences and learned how non-verbal cues, such as eye contact, posture, and gestures enhance or hinder message clarity.
 #### Evidence
 <img width="1228" height="631" alt="image" src="https://github.com/user-attachments/assets/58ce8202-01bd-4239-8a42-4652c4468ae7" />